top of page

 1. It is an unstable molecule and can be challenging to absorb orally as a supplement.

-3. The ideal form is intravenous (IV) glutathione as it is found in its whole form.
+2. The ideal form is intravenous (IV) glutathione.

 Glutathione is a wonderful antioxidant!
 I often talk about this key nutrient with my patients as it plays such a vital role in our health.